JigSaw16/A3C-MBVE-MuJoCo/README.md

 # Implementation of algarithms A3C and MBVE in MuJoCo in Python
-## A3C algarithm
+## A3C algorithm
 ```
-// Assume global shared parameter vectors θ and θv and global shared counter T = 0 \
+// Assume global shared parameter vectors θ and θv and global shared counter T = 0
 // Assume thread-specific parameter vectors θ0 and θ0v
 Initialize thread step counter t ← 1
 repeat